How to setup your Ghost publication

 Design settings

-The best way to get started is with Ghost's Design settings, where you can set up a description, accent color, background image, and logos to suit your brand.
+The best way to get started is with Ghost's Design settings, where you can set up a description, accent color, background image, and logo to suit your brand.

-When selecting an accent color, try to choose something which will contrast well with white text.
+When selecting an accent color, try to choose something that will contrast nicely with white text.
 Many themes will use your accent color as the background for buttons, headers, and navigational elements.
 Vibrant colors with a darker hue tend to work best, as a general rule.

 Installing Ghost themes

-By default, new sites are created with Ghost's friendly publication theme, called Casper.
-Everything in Casper is optimized to work for the most common types of blog, newsletter, and publication that people create with Ghost — so it's a perfect place to start.
+By default, new sites are created with Ghost's friendly publication theme, Source.
+Everything in Source is optimized to work for the most common types of blogs, newsletters, and publications that people create with Ghost — so it's a perfect place to start.

 However, there are hundreds of different themes available to install, so you can pick out a look and feel that suits you best.
-First of all there are a number of free Official themes, which can be browsed and installed directly from the Design settings page:
+You can start with a number of free Official themes, which can be browsed and installed directly from the Design settings page:

-Each theme is suited to slightly different use-cases, here are some examples:
+Each theme is suited to slightly different use cases:

 • Source (default) — Made for all sorts of blogs and newsletters